NikhilNandyala/nikhil-portfolio/README.md

 This repository powers the **nikhilnandyala | Portfolio** single-page app.
 The site presents a professional resume-style profile, highlights recent blog posts, and keeps a hidden admin console at `/admin` for authenticated edits.
 The public navigation keeps the CMS entry point out of sight while still allowing direct access when you know the URL.

+## Maintenance mode

+The public root (`/`) currently serves a maintenance page while the portfolio is being refreshed.
+You can still:

+- Reach the admin console at `/admin` to update content and blog Markdown files.
+- View the full portfolio experience at `/portfolio` during validation or review.

+To turn off maintenance mode later, point the root route back to the portfolio home in `src/App.js`.

 ## Deploying with Vercel

 The project is set up to deploy through Vercel, so you can rely on Vercel’s preview and production builds instead of GitHub Actions: